awjohnson/LabManagement/DeployStudio Scripts/README.md

 - **SINC\_Enable\_SSH.sh**: Enables SSH right after imaging, thus allowing admins to gain remote access while the computers install software, profiles, settings etc. The script needs to run while the computer is a netboot state, after the computer has rebooted off it's internal drive.

-- SINC\_Fix\_Names.sh: For a while DeployStudio wasn't properly setting the hostname, thus a script to remedy.
+- **SINC\_Fix\_Names.sh**: For a while DeployStudio wasn't properly setting the hostname, thus a script to remedy.
 The script needs to run while the computer is a netboot state, after the computer has rebooted off it's internal drive.

 - **SINC\_Setup\_MunkiReport\_PHP.sh**: Configures MunkiReport on the clients so they can report back.
 The script needs to run while the computer is a netboot state, after the computer has rebooted off it's internal drive.